prefigurativeengine/prefengine/README.md

 ### Writing Code

-If you are interested in contributing significant code to the project, please coordinate the effort with one of the main developers in Discord before submitting a pull request.
+If you are interested in contributing significant code to the project, it is recommended that you read through design document in the prefengine_docs repo, and/or to coordinate the effort with one of the main developers in Discord before submitting a pull request.
 Before deciding to contribute, it is also a good idea to ensure your efforts are in alignment with the Roadmap and current development focus.

 By contributing code to this project, you agree that copyright for the code is placed under the Apache license.